Students participate in the career fair and talk to various representatives from federal agencies, non-profits, schools, and community programs.

 July is a month that so many celebrate summer with sun, sprinklers, picnics, and fireworks under the night sky.
 After July 4th, Native American high school students from across the country gathered to consider a big question, “As future leaders, how can you use your voice and skills to make a difference for the environment, while continuing to respect your culture and strengthen your sovereignty? ”

-These native youth leaders were taking part in the Native Youth Climate Adaptation Leadership Congress at the U.S. Fish and Wildlife Service’s National Conservation Training Center in Shepherdstown, West Virginia.
+These native youth leaders were taking part in the Native Youth Community Adaptation Leadership Congress at the U.S. Fish and Wildlife Service’s National Conservation Training Center in Shepherdstown, West Virginia.

 Student participants add their responses to the big question to a wall to get a comprehensive understanding.
 Photo by USFWS.